-Believe it or not, there’s more to energy switching than simply cutting the cost of your gas and electricity bills.
+Believe it or not, there’s more to energy switching than simply finding the best energy deals to cut the cost of your gas and electricity bills.

-Although getting the best-priced tariff is often the main motivation for switching, a new study from Which? has highlighted the importance of choosing a supplier that not only offers value for money, but also good customer service, along with clear and accurate billing.
+Although getting the best-priced tariff is usually the main motivation when households switch energy supplier, the latest Which? research on the best and worst energy suppliers once again highlights the importance of choosing a provider that not only offers value for money, but also good customer service, along with clear and accurate billing.

 It asked consumers to rate their energy suppliers’ based on the following:

-Price is the most important factor when choosing an energy supplier to switch to, so it’s no surprise the top performing energy companies rated highly for value for money.
+## **Who are the UK’s best and worst energy suppliers?** Price is often the most important consideration when choosing an energy supplier to switch to.
+The good news is that the top performing energy companies rate highly for value for money.
 And, as consumers get savvier about savings and energy efficiency, so the top-rated providers also score highly for accuracy and clarity of bills.

 Click here to run an energy price comparison, and see if you could be paying less for your gas and electricity.